What is Expungement?

 The Criminal Record Expungement Project (“C-REP”) represents low-income individuals through the expungement process.

-Currently, all intake sessions are staffed by volunteers, primarily law students, through our partnerships with the University of Pennsylvania’s Law School and Thomas R. Kline Law School.
-Following intake, petitions for expungement are reviewed, filed, and argued by PLSE’s staff attorneys.
-To date, PLSE has filed several thousand expungement petitions in the Philadelphia Court of Common Pleas.
+Clinics are staffed by PLSE employees as well as volunteers, primarily law students, through our partnerships with the University of Pennsylvania’s Law School and Drexel’s Thomas R. Kline School of Law.
+Following completion of an intake, petitions for expungement are reviewed, filed, and argued by PLSE attorneys.
+To date, PLSE has thousands of expungement petitions in the Philadelphia Court of Common Pleas.
 Over 95% of the petitions PLSE have filed have been granted.